IQSS/dataverse.harvard.edu/doc/globus/download.md

 ![Dataverse Globus App Error](DataverseGlobusAppError.png)

-Otherwise the app will present the view with 2 panels, source and destination, with the file you selected on the left and your personal collection on the right:
+Otherwise the app will present the view with two panels, source and destination, with the file you selected on the left and your personal collection on the right:

 ![Dataverse Globus App Download View](DataverseGlobusDownload.png)